 Studies show the human brain can’t effectively assimilate large amounts of information.
 That’s why traditional “fire hose” training doesn’t work.
 People forget what they learned and never deploy it.
 This creates cynicism and resistance to future training.
 One way to avoid cognitive overload and increase knowledge retention is to break learning up into thin slices.
 People remember.
 They deploy learning on the job.
 They achieve desired outcomes.
 They’re eager to learn more.

 Ideal for the modern learner

 Research suggests that the Internet has rewired the human brain.
 When modern learners watch a learning module on a computer, tablet or smartphone, they no longer want a linear, logical, complete learning experience.
 They want learning delivered in short, disjointed, overlapping bursts.
-They want bite-size learning experiences.
+They want micro-earning experiences.
 They want rapid learning®.